My Moroccan odyssey

 This post recounts my incredible journey through Morocco in 2007.
 I documented my Moroccan trip in 2020 (on an earlier now-defunct version of this blog), 13 years after travelling there.
 The trip came about through pure chance, from a morning walk conversation with my friend and neighbour (whom I will refer to as B in my posts).
 B was planning a girls' weekend in Dubai with a friend who was stopping over there on her way back to Perth from Manchester.
 This conversation morphed into an invitation for me to join the weekend in Dubai to B and me travelling to Morocco before meeting her friend in Dubai.
 Our initial idea grew partly because I needed to justify the expense of the trip - B could do it cheaply as she worked for Qantas at the time - and B's long-held desire to see Casablanca.
 It was a crazy idea at the time for my normally cautious self, but I threw that caution to the wind and went for it!

 B and I chose to do a tour rather than make our way around Morocco on our own.
-I'm not a long tour person, having spent three weeks stuck with a bunch of people on a tour bus in Europe in 1996, and my introversion and social anxiety kicks in big time when around groups of people.
-However, we felt it was the best way to see as much of the country as possible in a short time.
-I was excited to visit a country so different to Australia and from other countries I had been to at that point, even if on a tour bus.
+I'm not a long tour person, having spent three weeks stuck with a bunch of people on a tour bus in Europe in 1996, something that I struggled with despite the positives.
+My introversion and social anxiety kicks in big time when around groups of people for extended periods.
+However, B and I felt it was the best way to see as much of Morocco as possible in a short time.
+I was excited to visit a country so different to Australia and from the other countries I had been to at that point, even if on a tour bus.

 We chose the 10-day Highlights of Morocco tour with Cosmos.
 We managed to time the end of the tour to fit with B's friend's stopover in Dubai so that we would all arrive in Dubai on the same day.
 The map below shows our journey.